 - You can integrate your site with social media (sync your Facebook product catalog with your Instagram posts)

-- Squarespace is pricey (Personal plans cost $12 per month)
+- Squarespace is pricey (the basic Business plan costs $18 per month)

 - Not as easy to use as some of the site builders on this list

 Squarespace has all the tools you’ll need to get you off the ground.
-Just keep in mind that their e-commerce features are locked behind higher-tiered plans which can get expensive, especially for businesses that are just starting.
+Just keep in mind that their ecommerce features are locked behind higher-tiered plans that can get expensive, especially for businesses that are just starting.

-Like Squarespace, they too have several small business website templates.
+Wix gives you full control over how you want your site to look.
+Like Squarespace, they have several small business website templates.
 They’ve even gone through the trouble of organizing them by category.
 That way, you find precisely the template that suits your enterprise.

 Wix is also introducing Wix ADI (Artificial Design Intelligence).
 It assists you by having you answer a questionnaire.
-After you’ve given your response, it will build a site for you based on the information you’ve provided.
+After you’ve given your response, it will build a small business website for you based on the information you’ve provided.

-- Pricing is competitive ($12 for Unlimited Plan)
+- Pricing is competitive ($18 for Unlimited Plan for entrepreneurs and freelancers)

 - Good selection of templates